oamat/nodejs/notifyPlatform/collectors/README.md

-# Retries PNS, a cron module of NotifyPlatform for processing PNS errors or PNS retries
+# COLLECTOR's code for notify Platform

 #### In devMode the minimum components for start the aplication are Mongo & Redis, start like here :
 - /_mongodb/mongosms/rundocker.sh